Search Results

 Procuring renewable energy is a highly impactful step hospitals can take to reduce their carbon footprint and negative health impacts.
 As the cost of renewables falls, transitioning to renewables can reduce energy costs along with pollution.
 Practice Greenhealth urges health care facilities to set a goal of 100% renewable electricity by 2030.
 Renewable energy resources, availability, and policies vary significantly between markets, and every hospital has different needs.
 There is no one “right” approach to procuring renewable energy.

-Most major buyers… Read More
+Most major… Read More

 Type: Resources